 His practice includes all areas of property litigation, including leasehold enfranchisement, landlord and tenant, mortgages, general property litigation, including related professional negligence.

-In his early years of practice he was involved in planning inquiries and appeals, and he now enjoys bringing his experience to bear in litigation raising planning and highways issues, such as enforcing planning obligations and disputes over obligations to use reasonable endeavours to obtain planning permission.
+He no longer appears in planning inquiries and appeals, but now enjoys bringing his experience to bear in litigation raising planning and highways issues, such as enforcing planning obligations and disputes over obligations to use reasonable endeavours to obtain planning permission.

 He is a CEDR accredited mediator, and takes great satisfaction helping parties reach a settlement out of court in this growing part of his practice.